gridsome/gridsome.org/blog/2018-09-14-say-hello-to-gridsome/index.md

 #### Whats next

 In the next couple of months we're going to continue to improve the docs, create tutorials, add more source & transformer plugins and fix bugs.

-The project is more mature than the version tells you, but we're starting here and try to get to 1.0 as fast as possible.

 #### Contribute to Gridsome